-Whatever you do in word or deed, do all in the name of the Lord

-Jesus, giving thanks through Him to God the Father.

-5 • Clothing Storage.
-Due to limited space availability, the following policies are in place:
+Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father. - Colossians 3:17 5 .
+Clothing Storage.
+Due to limited space availability, the . following policies are in place:

 - a.
 Each student has designated drawer space for clothing storage. - b.
 Plastic storage drawers may be used in each closet.
-(Note shared closet size and closet door opening size on the diagram pictured.) - Shoe racks may be used as space permits.
+(Note shared closet size and closet door opening size on the diagram pictured.) - c.
+Shoe racks may be used as space permits.
 Additional clothing and shoes may be stored in student storage areas in each residential facility. - d.
 Dirty clothes are to be kept in a hamper with a lid and stored neatly in the closet. - e.
 Laundered clothes may be air dried overnight and must be put away in the morning by 7:45 a.m.

-Optional Room Items.
+🗲 Optional Room Items.

-- a.
+- 6. a.
 Personal toiletry items may be stored in a drawer or closet.
 A portable toiletry caddy is recommended for carrying items to and from the shower. - b.
-Personal decor should reflect the philosophy - and values of HCC.
-Residential Coordinators have the right to remove any item that does not comply with HCC values and culture. - c.
+Personal decor should reflect the philosophy and values of c.
 One approved bookshelf (small) and area rug are permitted per room.